 I would buy dividend stocks from companies who are strong and mature with a long history.
 Companies that aren’t very likely to submerge.
 This way you can sleep a little better earning easy residual income.

-I’m talking about companies such as Coca-Cola, Kraft, Johnson & Johnson, etc. Many successful investors like Warren Buffett invest in these industry giants because of the long-term good standing and decent dividend payouts.
+But these mature companies I’m talking about are companies such as Coca-Cola, Kraft, Johnson & Johnson, etc. Many successful investors like Warren Buffett invest in these industry giants because of the long-term good standing and decent dividend payouts.

 Dividends are generally paid out every quarter.
 Each company has their own payout schedule with an ex-dividend date.
 Because of this, it’s possible to create a ladder of dividend payments so the schedule allows you to earn easy residual income.